Student Clubs

 • Use the “shadow cat” or "shadow A" as a logo element

-• Use any other University branding elements besides those described in the “may” column.
-This includes, but is not limited to University taglines, brand accessories (i.e. triangle patterns, celebratory bursts, etc.) and fonts (Friz, Milo or Proxima Nova).
+• Use any other University branding elements besides those described in the “DO” column.
+This includes but is not limited to University taglines, graphic elements (e.g., triangle patterns, celebratory bursts, etc.) and fonts (Friz, Milo or Proxima Nova).

 • Use University wordmarks in their logos